-- Financial risk management objectives and policies (Cont'd)
+- (b) Financial risk management objectives and policies (Cont'd)

-- Market risk (iii)
+- (iii) Market risk

-- Foreign currency risk
+- (i) Foreign currency risk

 The Group is exposed to foreign currency risk on transactions that are denominated in currencies other than the respective functional currencies of Group entities.
 The currency giving rise to this risk is United States Dollar (USD).